LOCAVORE’S DELIGHT: The Series # 13. Follow us all summer long as we explore the bounty of our region’s farms.

 Especially when the farmer — Mark Schicker — also happens to be a server at Lucky 32 Southern Kitchen.

-Since that summer, he’s been providing the restaurant with a variety of vegetables I can’t find anywhere else.
+Since that summer, he’s been providing the restaurant with a variety of vegetables we can’t find anywhere else.

 As a chef, you wish you had that kind of connection with your farmers, who literally stroll through your kitchen.
-Every other day I ask him about the vegetables, what’s coming in, what’s not.
+Every other day we ask him about the vegetables, what’s coming in, what’s not.
 What’s fresh?
-I know more about pests and soil and more about farming, because I work with him.
+We know more about pests and soil and more about farming, because we work with him.

 Here, there’s a good chance the guy serving you the daily vegetable actually grew it.
 Go ahead.
 Ask him next time you’re here.